wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Branches and nodes collectively build the *tree topology*, i.e. the structure of the tree.

 One of the most important aspects of a phylogenetic tree is whether it is rooted, meaning whether we can distinguish which nodes are old and which are more recent, and also what clades are present.
-Rooting is done by selecting an *outgroup*, which is a reference taxon outside the group of interest (this will be dealt with here in section 3.1 below).
+Rooting is done by selecting an *outgroup*, which is a reference taxon outside the group of interest (this will be dealt with in section [Rooting & clades](rootingandclades)).
 It is important to realise that most phylogenetic reconstruction methods actually produce unrooted trees, which are then rooted using an outgroup.

 ### Related, diverged